SYZ for index 1 Fano hypersurfaces in projective space: Computation of the super-potential

 It comes with a boundary evaluation map

-In an ideal world, the space $\hat{\tau}_{\alpha,1}^f$ will be a closed manifold so that one can compute the degree $n_{\alpha}$ of this evaluation map.
-This is not always strictly true, and the goal of the remainder of this section is to highlight the difficulties that arise and deal with them.
+Ideally, the space $\hat{\tau}_{\alpha,1}^f$ will be an oriented closed manifold so that one can compute the degree $n_{\alpha}$ of the evaluation map.
+This is not always strictly true, and the goal of the remainder of this section is to highlight and resolve the difficulties that arise.